cocos/cocos-docs/en/asset/sprite-frame.md

 ### The container contains objects that are used by RenderTexture

 __RenderTexture__ is a rendering texture that renders content from the camera directly to a texture instead of the screen. __SpriteFrame__ can easily display 3D camera content on the UI by managing __RenderTexture__.
-Use is as follows:
+Example:

 ```typescript
 const cameraComp = this.getComponent(Camera);